bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_4.md

 1. Be kind.
 2. Explain your reasoning.
 3. Balance giving explicit directions with just pointing out problems and letting the programmer decide.
-4. Encourage the author to simplify code or add code comments instead of just saying "you should do this instead...".
+4. Encourage the author to simplify code or add code comments to explain their approach instead of just saying "you should do this instead...".

 * * *